 I’m almost as creative with pumpkin baking as I am with highly offensive, religious leader Halloween costumes…

 I’m totally losing followers for this one, aren’t I?
 But wait, just wait!
 Did I mention my pumpkin protein cake is gluten free, sweetened with brown rice syrup and uses chickpea flour to help boost protein content and lower carbs?
-It also contains my fave Purely Inspired vanilla protein powder and gets its moist cakey texture from good-for-your-liver avocado oil. 🙂
+It also contains my very own Jacked on the Beanstalk vanilla protein powder and gets its moist cakey texture from good-for-your-liver avocado oil. 🙂

 I carefully sculpted this cake into a jack-o-lantern shape just like I carefully sculpted this custom-made Klingon forehead the year we KILLED IT as Star Trek “Star Fleet” officers.